 A nice little trick that you can use in this situation is to find the ‘picture styles’ or colour treatment options for your photos (camera manufacturers call these settings varying things), and find the setting for black and white.
 Using this setting when shooting RAW files will allow you to see a black and white preview on the back of your camera, but this preview is just a tiny JPG file embedded in the full RAW file.
 The RAW file itself is still in full colour.
 Seeing this black and white preview while you shoot will allow you to get an idea of what your image will look like when you perform a black and white conversion after the fact.
 Your other option is to shoot in JPG with the black and white option activated, in which case the file will indeed be black and white – what you see is what you will get.

 Three lights were used for the image.
 The main light, which was the optical spot, was placed high with a sharp downward angle.
 The light was focused on Abbie’s face, allowing it to catch most of the light.
 With the optical spot I could have made the light much small, more isolated, and created something a little more mysterious.
 Perhaps next time!
-Abbie wore a simple elegant black dress, and we finished off the styling with a necklace and earring set that was very inexpensive, but looks good on camera.
+Abbie wore a simple elegant black dress, and we finished off the styling with a necklace and earring set.
+We considered diamond studs or something similar for a light professional look but the set we decided upon looks good on camera and had the bonus of being inexpensive.

 The second light was a simple fill light, used to lighten shadows slightly.
 If I had not used this light at all, the darker shadow on Abbie’s neck would have been pure black.
 I didn’t want to lose the shape or definition of her neck.
 This light was a single strobe with barn doors to keep the light from spilling out to the sides (and into my camera lens).